Online Smoothed Demand Management: Problem Formulation

 In the objective \eqref{eq:osdm-objective}, $\delta \geq 0$ is a known coefficient for the delivery switching penalty, $\mathcal{S}(\cdot)$ is a function that implements the desired smoothness penalty on purchasing decisions, and $\mathcal{D}(\cdot)$ is a function that captures the delivery cost.
-For both of the latter terms, we consider several models inspired by real-world applications -- see \autoref{sec:smoothness-penalty-def} and \autoref{sec:delivery-cost-def} for a discussion of each, respectively.
+For both of the latter terms, we consider several models inspired by real-world applications---see \autoref{sec:smoothness-penalty-def} and \autoref{sec:delivery-cost-def} for a discussion of each, respectively.
 We assume decisions outside of the time horizon are zero: $x_0 = z_0 = 0$ and $x_{T+1} = z_{T+1} = 0$.

 As outlined above, the problem is subject to several constraints for all $t \in [T]$.
 In order, they are as follows: First, the storage state is governed by the inventory dynamics $s_t = s_{t-1} + x_t - z_t$, and the state must remain within physical limits, i.e., $0 \le s_t \le S$. \OSDM models a ``discharged'' storage state as $s_t = 0$, but this can capture the more realistic case where $s_t = 0$ corresponds to a minimum charge level for the storage.
 Next, the amount of energy purchased, i.e., $x_t$, must be sufficient to cover the desired delivery decision, potentially drawing from storage, but cannot overfill the storage.
-These constraints are captured by $z_t - s_{t-1} \le x_t \le z_t + (S - s_{t-1})$.
-The delivery decision at time $t$ ($z_t$) must \emph{cover} the base demand and is allowed to satisfy any flexible demand that has arrived but is not past due -- this is captured by $b_t \le z_t \le b_t + \sum_{\tau=1}^{t} f_\tau - \sum_{\tau: \Delta_\tau < t} f_\tau$.
-Finally, the cumulative delivery decisions up to $t$ must satisfy all base demand and all flexible demand whose deadlines have passed: this is captured by $\sum_{\tau=1}^{t} z_\tau \ge \sum_{\tau=1}^{t} b_\tau + \sum_{\tau: \Delta_\tau \le t} f_\tau$.
+These constraints are captured by $z_t - s_{t-1} \le x_t \le z_t + (S - s_{t-1})$. { The delivery decision at time $t$ ($z_t$) must \emph{cover} the base demand and is allowed to satisfy any flexible demand that has arrived but is not past due---this is captured by $b_t \le z_t \le b_t + \sum_{\tau=1}^{t} f_\tau - \sum_{\tau: \Delta_\tau < t} f_\tau$.
+Finally, the cumulative delivery for any subinterval of $[T]$ must satisfy base demand and any flexible demands whose lifetime lies within this interval: this is captured by $\sum\nolimits_{t = \tau_1}^{\tau_2} z_t - b_t \geq \sum\nolimits_{t : t \geq \tau_1 \text{ and } \Delta_t \leq \tau_2} f_t \; \forall (\tau_1, \tau_2) : \tau_1 \leq \tau_2 \text{ and } \tau_1, \tau_2 \in [T]$.
 We summarize the key pieces of \OSDM in \autoref{fig:osdm-diagram}.
+We remark that if flexible demands are not considered, the two decision variables in the \OSDM formulation can be simplified to a single decision variable (i.e., $\{ x_t - z_t \}_{t\in [T]}$)---this simplified version of \OSDM is of independent interest, and we refer to it as ``\OSDM with only base demand'' throughout the paper (see e.g., \sref{Corollary}{cor:osdm-lower-bound-base-demand} for tighter results in this regime). }

 While \eqref{eq:osdm-objective} captures the offline version of the problem, our goal is to design an online algorithm that chooses $\{x_t, z_t\}$ at each time step $t$ \textit{without knowledge of the future online inputs} of $\{ p_\tau, b_\tau, f_\tau, \Delta_\tau \}_{\tau > t}$.
 To do so, we follow the literature on online algorithms and competitive analysis~\cite{Manasse:88, Borodin:92} and evaluate performance via the \textit{competitive ratio}~\cite{Manasse:88, Borodin:92}, defined as follows: